Peritoneal Mesothelioma Treatment

 An older woman and man seated on yoga mats

-Notable peritoneal mesothelioma alternative treatments include:
+Notable peritoneal mesothelioma alternative therapies include:

 Patients shouldn’t substitute alternative treatments for standard ones like surgery or chemotherapy.
 Instead, patients should use alternative therapies to supplement regular treatments under the supervision of a doctor.